julia-actions/cache/README.md

 - `cache-packages` - Whether to cache `~/.julia/packages/`.
 Enabled by default.
 - `cache-registries` - Whether to cache `~/.julia/registries/`.
 Disabled by default.
 - `cache-compiled` - Whether to cache `~/.julia/compiled/`.
 Disabled by default. **USE ONLY IF YOU KNOW WHAT YOU'RE DOING!** See [#11](https://github.com/julia-actions/cache/issues/11).
+- `cache-scratchspaces` - Whether to cache `~/.julia/scratchspaces/`.
+Enabled by default.

 ### Outputs